microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 ### <a href="#basicJsonStructures" name="basicJsonStructures" class="anchor"> Basic JSON Structures </a>

 There are quite some JSON structures that are shared between different requests and notifications.
-Their structure and capabilities are document in this section.
+Their structure and capabilities are documented in this section.

 {% include_relative types/uri.md %}
 {% include_relative types/regexp.md %}